WPBM-CD: Local programming

+Subchannel

 Coverage area

 With 8,000 watts of power and a 500 ft tower, the signal covers about a 40 mi radius from the tower site.
 WPBM is carried by 15 cable television systems, taking the signal far beyond the 40 mi broadcast radius.
 Some of the communities where WPBM is available on cable include Glasgow, Scottsville, Morgantown, Brownsville, Hodgenville, Albany, Cave City, Park City, Munfordville, Franklin, Horse Cave, Greensburg, and Edmonton.
 In Tennessee, WPBM is carried on cable in Lafayette, Westmoreland and Red Boiling Springs.
 The station is not carried on cable in Bowling Green, only over the air with an antenna.
 Providers that distribute WPBM to these areas include Comcast, Mediacom, South Central Rural Telephone Cooperative, the Glasgow Electric Plant Board, and North Central Telephone Cooperative.